Government Financing for Protection

 Statistics Canada measures several categories of government environmental protection expenditures (see, e.g. this link):

-While spending in all of these categories is clearly important, of them, protection of biodiversity and landscape is most closely related to the winning condition of creating a restoration economy.
-Under protection of biodiversity and landscape, Statistics Canada’s figures reveal how much governments spend on:
+While spending in all of these categories is important, for this impact measure, we focused on protection of biodiversity and landscape, where Statistics Canada’s figures reveal how much governments spend on:

 In addition to measuring government spending on environmental protection, Statistics Canada also measures government spending on a wide range of other activities.
-Among these is spending on fuel and energy programs, including:
+Among these is spending on fuel and energy programs.

 When considering data on spending, it is important to recognize that we cannot simply look at annual expenditures and compare them over time.
-Doing so would give a misleading picture of changing commitment to public concerns – whether they be environmental or economic, since expenditures will tend to grow over time simply because prices in general tend to grow.
-To get a clear picture of changing levels of commitment, then, the effect of inflation first has to be taken out of the figures.
-It is helpful as well to go one step further and eliminate the effect of a growing population, since – other things being equal – more people means a bigger economy and a bigger economy means more government expenditure.
-For these reasons, Statistics Canada’s figures on government spending have been adjusted for use here to take account of both price increases and population growth.
+To get a clear picture of changing levels of commitment, the effect of inflation first has to be taken out of the figures.
+It is helpful to go one step further and eliminate the effect of a growing population, since – other things being equal – more people means a bigger economy and a bigger economy means more government expenditure.
+For these reasons, Statistics Canada’s figures on government spending have been adjusted for use here to take both price increases and population growth into account.

 See our full analysis and the detailed figures here.